 For more information visit the HMRC guidance website.

 Existing licensed drivers who wish to renew their licence must do so by the expiry date of their existing licence.
 The Licensing Authority will notify licence holders one month prior to the expiry date of their licence, but the ultimate responsibility for submitting a renewal application remains that of the licence holder.

 Renewal applications will only need to be supported by the holders DVLA driving licence, a passport style photo (jpg's accepted), and those documents that have expired, or are due to expire during the application period.
-Failure to renew by the expiry date will result in the licence expiring and you will be required to submit a new application will need to be submitted, and the applicant will need to comply with the requirements of a new application in force at that time.
+Failure to renew by the expiry date will result in the licence expiring.
+In such cases, a new application will need to be submitted, and the applicant will need to comply with the requirements of a new application in force at that time.

 - Joint driver licence application form - New;